 - slide 3 of 5

-Services That Benefit Physically Disabled Children
+Services That Benefit Children With Disabilities

 Physical therapy and occupational therapy are two services that are sometimes provided to students with physical disabilities in the public school system.
 Physical therapy focuses on gross motor skills that involve the larger muscles in the body.
 A disabled child can improve strength, movement, endurance and muscle tone through exercises that are performed with a therapist's help.
 School physical therapy treatment assists a student in traveling throughout the school environment; participating in classroom activities; maintaining and altering positions in the classroom; as well as managing stairs, restrooms and the cafeteria.
 Physical therapy is also recommended for improving wheelchair mobility.
 A special needs student often meets with the physical therapist once or twice per week, depending on the child’s individual needs.
 However, in some instances, the physical therapist’s role is to consult with the student’s teachers regarding impact of mobility and functional movement on the child's participation in school activities then make appropriate recommendations.